Kepler-90: Stellar characteristics

 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 14.
-It is too dim to be seen with the naked eye, which typically can only see objects with a magnitude around 6 or less.
+It is too dim to be seen with the naked eye, which typically can only see objects with a magnitude around 6.

 Planetary system

-Kepler-90 is notable for similarity of the configuration of its planetary system to that of the Solar System, in which rocky planets are nearer the star and gas giants farther away.
+Kepler-90 is notable for sharing similarities with the planetary system of the Solar System, in which rocky planets are nearer the star and gas giants farther away.
 The six inner planets range from super-Earths to mini-Neptunes in size.
 The two outermost planets are gas giants.
 The most distant known planet orbits its host star at about the same distance as Earth from the Sun.

 Kepler-90 was used to test the "validation by multiplicity" confirmation method for Kepler planets.
 Six inner planets met all the requirements for confirmation.
 The penultimate planet showed transit-timing variations, indicating that it is a real planet as well.